3x5' Nylon Single sided with reverse image on back M...

-4x6" fine polyester flag, hemmed on all sides and mounted...
+4x6" printed flag Polyester fabric hemmed on all sides ...

 Simple, popular two position bracket, hardware included, ...